Gran Via – see below

 Prado Museum – features one of the largest art collections in the world including pieces by many great masters such as Goya, El Greco, Rubens and Bosch.

-Retiro Park (Parque del Retiro) – large urban park with a beautiful lake, the Glass Palace, fountain of the Fallen Angel – great for picnic or walking around.
+Retiro Park (Parque del Retiro) – large urban park with a beautiful lake, the Glass Palace, fountain of the Fallen Angel.
+Great for picnics or simply walking around.

 Thyssen-Bornemisza Museum – beautifully designed museum with a definitive collection of 12th to 20th century art.